Skip to content

 DECLINED Authentication failed or transaction was declined by the issuer

-CANCELED Customer canceled the authentication
+CANCELED Customer canceled or abandoned the challenge

 Use Webhooks